ELEGANT DESIGNER GHAGRA

 From the bright hues of Holi to the sacred rituals of Karva Chauth, from the joyous celebrations of Diwali to the solemnity of Navratri, our purple colour ghagra is a staple at every occasion.
 It is also a beloved choice for weddings, where it adds a touch of regal elegance to the bride's trousseau.

 The purple colour ghagra is enhanced with traditional motifs like 'lotus' (Lotus), 'mango' (Aam), and 'peacock' (Mayur).
 These designs are not just patterns but symbols of prosperity, fertility, and beauty.
+The fragile zari work and the mirror work add a shimmering touch that reflects our rich cultural past.

 The purple colour ghagra reveals an understated grace that is quintessentially Indian.
 The modest cut, the gentle draping, and the gentle use of colours reflect the forever elegance that defines our cultural ethos.
 It is a garment that celebrates womanhood in all its beauty and modesty.